 - Listening too Closely

-Biased Presentation of the a Matter by a Speaker
+- Biased Presentation of the Matter by a Speaker

 How to Enhance Listening Comprehension Skills

-Note Taking Techniques are so integral to Comprehension Skills, especially listening that avoiding them makes recall and retention poor in most of the contexts.
+Note Taking Techniques are so integral to Comprehension Skills, especially listening that avoiding them makes recall and retention poor in most contexts.

 - Avoid Selective Listening and Focus on the Content: A rational mind will not get preoccupied with the selections or deviations.
 Attentive Listening should be done and the focus should be on the content, not on the speaker.
 However, the speaker must be respected as a person, not at the cost of content though.